Breath in the fresh air…or is it?

-The quality of the air we all breath often gets overlooked, until it becomes so bad that it affects our health
+The quality of the air we all breathe often gets overlooked, until it becomes so bad that it affects our public health and workforce.

-So fundamental for life that we take it for granted: we expect the air that we breath to be clean.
+So fundamental for life that we take it for granted: we expect the air that we breathe to be clean.
 But in many places in the UK – busy towns and cities in particular – it isn’t.
 In the UK it is estimated that illnesses linked to air pollution contribute to the deaths of 40,000 people each year.
-There are many sources of air pollution but one of the biggest culprits is from the use of diesel.
+There are many sources of air pollution but some of the biggest culprits are from the use of fossil fuels – diesel and petrol – and from the fine particulates created by friction on wheels and brakepads.

 Air Quality - Sustainability Short